-- a.
-Minimizing construction within designated 100-year floodplains consistent with EO 11988; - b.
-Document on Department of Defense Form 1391 that flood mitigation measures will be incorporated in the project when mission needs require constructing within the 100-year floodplain; - c.
+a.
+Minimizing construction within \4\ the flood hazard area /4/ consistent with EO 11988;

+- b. \4\ Document the flood mitigation measures that will be incorporated in the project on DoD Form 1391 when mission needs require siting a building within or partially within a flood hazard area. /4/; - c.
 For renovations costing more than \$7.5 million to facilities already located within the 100-year floodplain, assess the vulnerability of mechanical and electrical subsystems to flood hazards and take necessary measures within major renovation projects to mitigate those vulnerabilities; and - d.
-Annually certify, at the Assistant Secretary-level (or Director-level for Defense Agencies), that the appropriate flood damage vulnerability assessment has been completed for: - those military construction (MILCON) projects in the Component's budget estimate submission (BES) that will be sited within the I00-year floodplain; and - 2. those restoration and modernization (R&M) projects in facilities located within the 100-year floodplain undertaken or planned within a given fiscal year whose cost exceeds \$7.5 million.
+Annually certify, at the Assistant Secretary-level (or Director-level for Defense Agencies), that the appropriate flood damage vulnerability assessment has been completed for: - 1. those military construction (MILCON) projects in the Component's budget estimate submission (BES) that will be sited within the I00-year floodplain; and - 2. those restoration and modernization (R&M) projects in facilities located within the 100-year floodplain undertaken or planned within a given fiscal year whose cost exceeds \$7.5 million.

 UFC 1-200-01 adopts the IBC as the DoD building code, identifies Core UFC documents and identifies unique military criteria.
-The IBC \1\ along with this UFC set /1/ minimum requirements for buildings located in flood hazard areas including the adoption of ASCE 24.
+The IBC \1\ along with this UFC set /1/ minimum requirements for buildings located in flood hazard areas including the adoption of \4\ ASCE 24-14.